kstenschke/doublemac-theme/readme.md

-"DoubleMac" theme for double commander
+"DoubleMac" theme for Double Commander
 ======================================

 A dark color theme for [Double Commander](http://doublecmd.sourceforge.net/) with icons matching the visual style of Mac OS.